HSF/hsf.github.io/_gsocproposals/2019/proposal_ActsGpuRace.md

 also want to evaluate the portability of this version by testing it on the various accelerators available in the GridCL/ACP facility (NVIDIA V100 and K20, GeForce GTX Titan, AMD FirePro S9170).
-After this, we want to prototype integration of the kokkos-based computations in the ACTS codebase, and see how well it performs in a more realistic use case.
+After this, we want to prototype integration of the kokkos-based computations in the Acts codebase, and see how well it performs in a more realistic use case.

 In the context of a key step of particle hunting, this project gives the